scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

 Statistical data sets commonly arrive in tabular format, i.e. as a two-dimensional list of *observations* and names for the fields of each observation.
-Usually an observation can be uniquely identified by one or more values or keys.
-We will show an example data set for a pair of stocks over the course of several days.

-The NumPy ndarray with structured dtype can be used to hold this data:
+Usually an observation can be uniquely identified by one or more values or *labels*.
+We show an example data set for a pair of stocks over the course of several days.
+The NumPy ``ndarray`` with structured dtype can be used to hold this data:

 ::